valydumitru01/GLESC/README.md

 - #### CLion (Optional but highly recommended)
-  In order to compile and edit the code CLion has been used.
+  To compile and edit the code CLion has been used.
 It facilitates all the tools needed for the project, such as CMake, ninja, mingw, the compiler, and the debugger.
 It is not necessary to use CLion, but it is highly recommended.